TheOdinProject/curriculum/rails_programming/rails_basics/importmap.md

 ### Downloading vendor files

 If you don't want to use a CDN in production, you can download vendored files from the CDN when you're setting up your pins.
-These packages are downloaded to your `vendor/javascript:
+These packages are downloaded to the `vendor/javascript` directory

 ~~~bash
 ./bin/importmap pin react --download